luciusmagn/maturita_2020/web/my_langs.md

 Well, the first one on the list is __HTML__.
 I believe that despite all the oddities about it, it is something every new wannabe developer should know.
-With __HTML5__, there has been a lot of changes and new things introduced to the language, but I believe that those are not critical in my opinion.
+With __HTML5__, there has been a lot of changes and new things introduced to the language, but I believe that those are not that critical.
 That is, unless you want to study web development.
-Then even those are a must, sorry!

 __CSS__ is a critter which is often neglected by developers.
 People tend tend to think of it as an accessory to __HTML__ and __Javascript__, but __CSS__ is a dangerous tool of it's own.